Archive for the ‘Office’ Category

 DIY Tips – Fill Them Holes

 So you know how Ikea (or any prefab) cabinets & bookcases have all those shelf holes for allowing you to move your shelves around willy nilly?
-They’re super usefull, but they leave unsightly dark holes that clearly give your shelving unit away as not being a custom build.
+They’re super useful, but they leave unsightly dark holes that clearly give your shelving unit away as not being custom built.
 I happen to hate these holes.
-So much so, that I painstakingly filled them all with paintable caulking in my Billy Built-In project.
+So much so, that I painstakingly filled them all with paintable caulking in my Custom Ikea Billy Built-In Bookcase project.
 This took me 6 hours to do, but well worth it.
 At the time I thought there could be no easier way…

 This past weekend, the clouds opened, angels sang, and I found the answer to all your shelf hole problems.